Do-It-Yourself Mr. Bean: Production

 Location scenes were recorded on ENG videotape at Arding & Hobbs (run at the time as an Allders department store) in Battersea.
 Studio sequences were recorded at Teddington Studios, although for safety reasons, part of Act 3 was filmed without a live audience.
 It was also the first episode produced by Tiger Aspect founder Peter Bennett-Jones.

 During its second transmission, the episode was watched by 12.96 million viewers, outrating the final two episodes of the series.
-Along with "Mr. Bean in Room 426", this episode has never been repeated on Nickelodeon UK because of scenes of nudity.

-Deleted scene
+Censorship

-An extended scene where Mr. Bean is shopping at the department store for the January sales, when he sees a chair that he wishes to purchase.
-Upon approaching the reclining chair, he discovers that a sales assistant is already demonstrating its features to an elderly couple, prompting Bean to try fooling them into thinking it's broken: he unplugs it, which is almost immediately noticed by the assistant.
-While the elderly woman enjoys the chair, Bean secretly tampers with wires in its control panel.
-As she tries out the reclining feature, it folds over and sandwiches her in the middle.
-As she yells to her hearing-impaired husband for help (but is unheard despite being only a couple of metres away).
-Bean turns up the music playing on the store's intercom to make it harder for her to be heard, and she ultimately falls backward.
+The scene of Bean cutting through a picture of Princess Diana was removed from reruns following her death in a car crash in Paris in 1997.
+However, some international airings left the scene intact.

 Legacy

 MythBusters tested the idea of painting with explosives in Mind Control after being inspired by a rerun of the episode.
 They first ran tests to see if it was really possible to cover an entire room with paint by exploding a firework in a paint can, but the method was proven impossible by the test.

-In a later revisit in Painting with Explosives/Bifurcated Boat, Jamie Hyneman's twist on Mr. Bean's technique using a steel sphere was also busted while Adam Savage's snowflake frame twist on the idea worked, but not well enough to be either busted, confirmed or judged plausible.
+In a later revisit in Painting with Explosives/Bifurcated Boat, Jamie Hyneman's twist on Mr. Bean's technique using a steel sphere was also proven wrong while Adam Savage's snowflake frame twist on the idea worked, but not well enough to be either fake, confirmed or judged plausible.

 The scene Act 2 where Bean uses a brick attached by some string to hold his car and releases the emergency brake was later reused in the episode "In the Pink" from Mr. Bean: The Animated Series where Bean uses the technique in order to arrest the thieves.

 In 2009, Rowan Atkinson appeared as Mr. Bean during the Goodwood Revival driving a recreation of the car stunt as part of Goodwood's celebration of 50 years of the Mini.

 In 2015, a recreation of the car stunt scene was staged in central London to promote the 25th anniversary of the series, ending with a photo call outside Buckingham Palace.